 Busyness as a Badge of Honor

 I am working hard not to be that person but I still find myself pinning that badge of honor on my chest from time to time.
-I remember when it was a regular part of my day.

 The Tao Te Ching talks about the ordinary man who is always doing things yet many more are left undone.
 Why does that happen?
-Some books would say that we are concentrating on the wrong things.
+Some would say that we are concentrating on the wrong things.
 We are staying busy by putting our focus on the small stuff that doesn’t really matter because it keeps us occupied.
 If we focus in on the small stuff maybe we won’t have to face the larger stuff that can be much more intimidating to tackle.

 The Tao talks about the Master.
 The Master doesn’t try to be powerful.
 The Master does nothing.
 Yet the Master is truly powerful and leaves nothing undone.
 When I am more truthful with myself and others, I can bring the risky stuff to the surface.
 If I am not the ordinary man reaching for power and using my busyness as proof that I deserve that power, I can talk about the truth.
 I can talk about the intimidating problem that is larger and it keeping me stuck where I am.

 When I talk about the truth and talk about what is happening right in front of me (embracing the Tao), I can be like the Master.
 I can be powerful without reaching for that power.
 If I can find that flow, I can be confident that I am doing nothing but everything is getting done because I am paying attention to the right things.